 The underlying objects will offer you pretty much everything you can do with VBA, using the syntax of pywin32 (which pretty much feels like VBA) and appscript (which doesn't feel like VBA).
 But apart from looking ugly, keep in mind that it makes your code platform specific (!), i.e. even if you go for option 2), you should still follow option 1) and open an issue so the feature finds it's way into the library (cross-platform and with a Pythonic syntax).

 20.1 Example: Workaround to use VBA's Range.WrapText

 '''

 Windows

-sht.range('A1').api.WrapText = True
+sheet.range('A1').api.WrapText = True

+Mac

+sheet.range('A1').api.wrap_text.set(True)

 '''